Factbox: 'A giant asterisk' - quotes from Trump's impeachment trial

-WASHINGTON (Reuters) - The U.S. Senate voted on Wednesday to acquit President Donald Trump of impeachment charges of abusing his office and obstructing Congress’ investigation, despite Republican Mitt Romney becoming the first senator in history to back the conviction of a president from his own party.
+WASHINGTON (Reuters) - The U.S. Senate on Wednesday acquitted President Donald Trump on impeachment charges of abusing his office and obstructing Congress, despite Republican Mitt Romney becoming the first senator in history to vote for the conviction of a president from his own party.

 Here are some quotes from a historic day at the U.S. Capitol: